FrontSide/txfmtrackerservice/README.md

 ## Recommended/Tested Setup

-- Start a redis server on localhost with default port **6379**
+Start a redis server on localhost with default port **6379**

-- Run the main file as cronjob (best every 1-3 minutes since the average song is around 4 minutes)
+Run the main file as cronjob (best every 1-3 minutes since the average song is around 4 minutes)

     ./txfmtracker.py

-- Start the HTTP ReST interface with a WSGI server like **gunicorn**
+Start the HTTP ReST interface with a WSGI server like **gunicorn**<br>

      gunicorn -w 4 -b 127.0.0.1:8384 web:app &

-- Link your webserver to the web interface on port **8384**
+Link your webserver to the web interface on port **8384**

 ######Optionally: